Military Fraternization Attorney

 Aden Wilkie has specialized knowledge when it comes to dealing with legal issues such as fraternization in the military.
 If you have been accused of fraternization, it is critical that you retain the services of a competent military defense attorney.
-Contact us now for a free consultation at 910-333-9626 and see whether the Wilkie Law Firm is the right fit for you.
+Contact us now for a consultation at 910-333-9626 and see whether the Wilkie Law Firm is the right fit for you.

 In the military, fraternization refers to inappropriate relationships that might vary between anything from business relationships to friendships to sexual or romantic relationships.
 Such relationships between military members of various ranks and roles are forbidden because they may potentially jeopardize the chain of command and good order and discipline.
 The military does not forbid all interactions between military personnel of unequal rank; only those that compromise or appear to violate the chain of command, as well as the good order and discipline of the unit, are prohibited.

 Military commissioned and warrant officers can be prosecuted with fraternization under Article 134 of the Uniform Code of Military Justice (UCMJ) if they:

 - Fraternized with one or more subordinates because of military equality

 - Violated regulations that involve officers fraternizing with subordinates

 - Harmed good order and discipline in the armed forces or placed the armed forces into disrepute in the eyes of the public